ATV Accidents and defective ROVs a Major Cause of Injury and Death in United States

 An estimated 700 ATV-related deaths occur each year, many of them preventable.
 ATV accidents are responsible for over 300 deaths in Ohio alone in the last 10 years.

 Joe Lyon is a highly-rated Cincinnati Catastrophic injury lawyer and Ohio Product Liability attorney, with experience in catastrophic injuries due to vehicle accidents.
-Mr. Lyon has represented plaintiffs nationwide in a wide variety of product liability, wrongful death and injury claims.
+Mr. Lyon represents plaintiffs nationwide in a wide variety of product liability, wrongful death and injury claims.

 Despite manufactures’ assurances on safety, rollovers are the most common cause of an ATV-related injury.
-A rollover can be a frontal rollover, side rollover, or rear rollover—each type equally as dangerous, and may result in the driver being thrown from the vehicle or being crushed.
+A rollover can be a frontal rollover, side rollover, or rear rollover.
+Each type of rollover is equally as dangerous, and may result in the driver being thrown from the vehicle or being crushed.
 Among ATV riders killed in single-vehicle crashes in 2014, 64 percent involved the ATV rolling over during the crash.

 • Defective design

 • Incorrect air pressure

 • Improperly mounted tire